 What is Bonding?

-Bonding is a more vague term than insurance for most new to this business.
-I know I had no idea what it meant when I first heard it in business terms.
-“Bonding” insurance protects your customers against any losses done by the contractor, in this case the dog walker (meaning you).
-Customers well-versed in pet sitting services will often call and ask you whether you’re insured and bonded, and you better be able to say “yes!”
+Bonding is a term that most new dog walkers will be unfamiliar with but basically, the “bonding” insurance protects your clients against any losses done by the contractor, in this case the dog walker (meaning you).
+Customers well-versed in pet sitting services will often call and ask you whether you're insured and bonded, and you better say “yes!”

 In terms of what bonding actually covers, it promises compensation if a client were to be able to prove you had stolen from them or otherwise vandalized their property.
-The financial compensation associated with pet sitter insurance bonding should be of little concern to you, since you have no malicious intentions when entering the dog owner’s home.
-Pet sitter Bella answers some of the common questions in this article here.
+The financial compensation associated with dog walker insurance bonding should be of little concern to you, since you have no malicious intentions when entering a dog owner's home.

-Even though technically bonding pet insurance is for larger pet sitting companies in case their clients (independent contractor dog walkers/pet sitters) will steal or otherwise cause any losses to their customer, sole proprietors (meaning, if you’re the only “employee” in your dog walking business) should still consider bonding simply for their customers’ peace of mind.
+Even though technically bonding pet insurance is for large dog sitting companies in case their clients (independent contractor dog walkers/pet sitters) will steal or otherwise cause any losses to their customer, sole proprietors (meaning, if you're the only “employee” in your own dog walking business) should still consider bonding simply for their customers' peace of mind.

-You don’t have to make the choice at all.
-After pet sitting training, orientation and a clean background check, the companies like Wag, Fetch, and Rover will bond and insure you themselves, so you won’t have the headache.
+You don't have to make the choice at all.
+After you get dog walking training, orientation and a clean background check, these companies and services will bond and insure you themselves, so you won't have the headache.
 And you can learn from the way they work.

-This is a good option for someone who wants to walk dogs part time for supplementary income, or for someone just starting out in the dog walking business.
+This is a good option for someone who wants to walk dogs part-time for supplementary income, or for someone just starting out in the dog walking business and needing to understand all its intricacies.
 But more serious aspiring dog walkers should seek more autonomy as well as dog walking insurance that will transfer to any job they take.

 If you plan on walking any dogs under the name of your own business, you need to have your own dog walker insurance plans.
 Even if you're just walking dogs for neighbors, friends and family members, it's never a bad idea to pick at least the cheapest plan.
 Just because you know the owner doesn't mean there won't be an issue that will cost you thousands of dollars.